apjanke/octave-tablicious/README.md

 ## License

-Tablicious is mostly GNU GPL v3, with some other Free and Open Source licensed code redistributed with it.
+Tablicious is mostly GNU GPL v3, with some other Free and Open Source licensed code and files redistributed with it.
 I believe this is all compatible with redistribution as a GNU GPL licensed package, but I am not a lawyer.

 The main code of Tablicious is licensed under the GNU GPL version 3.
 See the `LICENSE` file.